Jemaah Islamiyah: Designation as a terrorist group

-2002 Bali bombings

-Prior to the first Bali bombings on 12 October 2002, there was underestimation to the threat Jemaah Islamiyah posed.
-After this attack, the U.S. State Department designated Jemaah Islamiyah as a Foreign Terrorist Organization.
+Prior to the 2002 Bali bombings, there was underestimation to the threat Jemaah Islamiyah posed.
+After the attack, the U.S. State Department designated Jemaah Islamiyah as a Foreign Terrorist Organization.

 Other terrorist attacks

 In 2003, Indonesian police confirmed the existence of "Mantiqe-IV", the JI regional cell which covered Irian Jaya and Australia.
 Indonesian police said Muklas has identified Mantiqe IV's leader as Abdul Rahim—an Indonesian-born Australian.
 Jemaah Islamiyah is also strongly suspected of carrying out the 2003 JW Marriott hotel bombing, the 2004 Australian embassy bombing, the 2005 Bali bombings and the 2009 JW Marriott and Ritz-Carlton hotel bombings.
 The Bali and JW Marriott attacks showed that JI did not rule out attacking the same target more than once.
 The JI also has been directly and indirectly involved in dozens of bombings in the southern Philippines, usually in league with the ASG.